-B. The Board of Directors shall be transparent and fair in the conduct of the annual and special stockholders' meetings.
+- B. The Board of Directors shall be transparent and fair in the conduct of the annual and special stockholders' meetings. - 1.
 The stockholders (both retail and institutional) shall be encouraged to attend personally or by proxy such meetings of the stockholders in a place easily accessible to all investors.
-Stockholders who cannot physically attend at stockholders' meetings may participate in such meetings through remote communications or other alternative modes of communication.
-(SEC Memorandum Circular No. 06, Series of 2020)

-The Office of the Corporate Secretary will issue the Notice of the Annual Stockholders' Meeting at least 28 business days before the meeting date which includes the time, place, and proposed agenda items together with a brief rationale for its inclusion thru mail, facsimile transmission, electronic mail, or other modes as may be allowed under applicable law, rules and regulations, and publication in newspapers of general circulation published in Metro Manila.
-(Recommendation 13.2, SEC CCG)
+The Office of the Corporate Secretary will issue the Notice of the Annual Stockholders Meeting at least 28 business days before the meeting date which includes the time, place and proposed agenda items together with a brief rationale for its inclusion thru mail, facsimile transmission or electronic mail and publication in newspapers of general circulation published in Metro Manila.